jedick/plotmydata/README.md

 For example, the `evals/01` directory contains all results for the first evaluation set using different prompt sets.
 The file name uses the short commit hash for the prompt set used for evaluation.

-**Evals are currently performed by a human.**
-`edit_evals.py` is a Streamlit app for maintaining the eval CSVs.
+Each eval consists of a query and reference code and image.
-Because of their size, the directories of reference and generated images are not stored in this repo.
+Because of their size, reference and generated images are not stored in this repo.

+To manage evals, copy the latest eval CSV file to `evals/evals.csv`.
+Then use e.g. `run_eval.sh 1` to run the first eval.
+This script: 1) saves the tool calls and generated code to the CSV file and 2) saves the generated image to the `evals/generated` directory.

+After running evals, change to the `evals` directory and run `streamlit run edit_evals.py` to edit the eval CSV file.
+This app allows:
+- Choosing an eval to edit
+- Viewing the reference and generated images side-by-side
+- Indicating whether the generated plot is correct (True or False)
+- Editing other eval data (e.g. query, file name for data upload, reference code, and note)

+**Accuracy (fraction of correct plots) is currently judged by a human.**

 | Eval set | Size | Prompt set | Accuracy | Notes |
 |-|-|-|-|-|